Ferratauris/hugo/content/en/linux/lpic-1/14-piping.md

 ```
 mkdir dir1 dir2 dir3
 ```

+Let's break that down!

+mkdir(Make directory) dir1(name of the first new directory) dir2(Name of the 2nd new directory) dir3(name of the 3rd new directory)

 That was simple enough.
 We created 3 folders.
 So where does piping and xarg fit into this?
 Well.
 The problem comes when we want to use a file with a list of names to create a bunch of folders.